gnudatalanguage/gdl/README.md

 with help of a team of maintainers, developers, packagers and thanks to feedback from users.

 IDL is a registered trademark of [NV5 Geospatial Software, Inc.](https://www.nv5geospatialsoftware.com/).
-PV-WAVE is a product of [Rogue Wave Software](https://www.roguewave.com).
+PV-WAVE is a product of [Perforce](https://www.perforce.com/products/pv-wave).

 Overview
 --------